Multi-TAP: Multi-criteria Target Adaptive Persona Modeling for Cross-Domain Recommendation: Conclusion

 The goal of (P1) is to model fine-grained user preferences within each domain by explicitly accounting for intra-domain heterogeneity (IDH).
 Rather than representing a user with a single domain-level embedding, we decompose user preferences along multiple interpretable preference criteria and construct criterion-specific personas.
 To facilitate this decomposition in a structured and interpretable manner, we leverage an LLM as an auxiliary module for generating preference-aware persona descriptions, rather than as an end-to-end profiling engine.
 This phase is performed independently for the source and target domains and provides the foundation for selective cross-domain transfer in the subsequent phase.
 For notational simplicity, we use the notation of a domain $d$, regardless of whether it refers to the source or target domain.

 \textbf{Step 1: Building User Persona Database.} We first organize user interaction data into a persona database that serves as the structured input for persona construction.
 For each user $u \in \mathcal{U}_d$, we collect the user's interaction history along with the category-level metadata associated with each interaction.
 Based on these metadata, we identify five preference criteria that consistently characterize IDH in real-world e-commerce platforms: \texttt{ price sensitivity (PS), quality preference (QP), popularity bias (PB), category diversity (CD)}, and \texttt{ category familiarity (CF)}.
+Since these criteria are derived from commonly available e-commerce metadata (\ie, price, ratings, and item categories), they can be naturally generalized across domains without requiring additional domain-specific features or manual configurations.

 Specifically, price, average rating, and interaction counts are observed as category-level metadata and are directly interpreted as user-specific preference tendencies within each category, corresponding to price sensitivity, quality preference, and popularity bias.
 Accordingly, we directly reuse the corresponding ordinal preference labels $\ell_{u,c}^{(k)}$ introduced in Section~\ref{sec:motiv}.